fission-codes/spec/rfcs/README.md

 - `Suspended`: during the RFC process, the engaged parties determined that though the proposal might be a good idea, it's not the right time for it.
 The PR can be marked `Suspended` and returned to later.
-- `Rejected`: a consensus was reached that this was not the right solution for the problem.
-The associated PR will be marked `Rejected`.

 During the `Draft` and `Discussion` stages of an RFC, it may be helpful to write prototypes or gists to better convey a line of thinking.